orchest/orchest/docs/source/getting_started/installation.rst

 Windows
 ~~~~~~~
 .. caution::
-   For all further steps make sure to run CLI commands inside a WSL terminal.
-You can do this by
+   For all further steps, including installation of the prerequisites, make sure to run CLI commands
-   opening the distribution using the Start menu or by `setting up the Windows Terminal
+   inside a WSL terminal.
+You can do this by opening the distribution using the Start menu or by
+   `setting up the Windows Terminal
    <https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-windows-terminal>`_.

 For windows please install Orchest within the WSL 2.